8 AWESOME THINGS TO DO ON NUSA LEMBONGAN

 This beach is the main strip and the longest beach on Nusa Lembongan.
 All of the wooden tour boats and fishing vessels moor here.
 There is a surf break out quite a far way if you are keen to hit the swell.
 Almost every night we would come to Jungut Batu for the sunset and one of the nights was an absolute gem.
 The sky filled with electric orange and vibrant yellows.

 We also followed this beach all the way down to the mangroves on a long exploratory walk.
 We came across everything from old wooden boats to volleyball courts to packs of stray dogs.
-The beauty about walking along this beach is that Mt Agung is always looming in the background.
+The beauty of walking along this beach is that Mt Agung is always looming in the background.
 The volcano last erupted in 1963 but it is still an imposing feature in the distance.
 Sunset here is a must when considering things to do on Nusa Lembongan!

 5. Mushroom Bay